 - Chest pain and breathlessness

-If you have a diagnosis of high blood pressure or are at increased risk, your doctor may recommend that you have regular check-ups where they will check your blood pressure and other vital signs and can give advice or prescribe medications to help keep your blood pressure and other related conditions under control.
+If you have a diagnosis of high blood pressure or are at increased risk of having the condition, your doctor may recommend that you have regular check-ups and health screenings where they will check your blood pressure and other vital signs and can give advice or prescribe medications to help keep your blood pressure and other related conditions under control.
 Care services are available to support people with high blood pressure to make healthy lifestyle choices, monitor their condition, and follow their treatment plans.
+For example, you can opt for highly subsidised or even free health screenings under the Screen for Life initiative.

-A sensible healthy diet, plenty of exercise, and not smoking or drinking too much alcohol are the best things we can do to improve our blood pressure readings and reduce our risk of some serious health conditions.
+Apart from getting check-ups, following a sensible healthy diet, plenty of exercise, and not smoking or drinking too much alcohol are the best things we can do to improve our blood pressure readings and reduce our risk of developing serious health conditions.
 Reaching or maintaining a healthy weight is important for lots of reasons, and when we’re trying to reduce high blood pressure, that can include learning to manage stress in our everyday lives.

 If you’re struggling with any symptoms or with trying to follow a healthy diet, talking to a GP can be the first step to a healthier life.
 Smoking cessation support, or needing advice on diet, stress and exercise are all common reasons to see a GP, so help is available.